TempusMMORPG/TempusScripts/README.md

 - 💀 **Zero NPC behavior left unmogged** – They **witowy** do what you tell them.

 ## ❗Disclaimer
 This rizzpack utilizes some custom Molang functions that are **NOT** available (or yet available) to Cobblemon.
-As such, the following are available commands utilized in the pack that you may come across:
+As such, the following are unavailable functions utilized in the pack:
 - `play_sound`

 ## 📥 Installation (So easy even an NPC could do it)